Skip to main content

 Project direction and coordination

-Geraldine Lublin, Mariela Eva Rodríguez, Carolina Crespo, Ayelén Fiori, Julieta Magallanes, Ana Margarita Ramos, Kaia Santisteban, Valentina Stella y María Marcela Tomas.
+Geraldine Lublin, Mariela Eva Rodríguez, Carolina Crespo, Ayelén Fiori, Julieta Magallanes, Ana Margarita Ramos, Kaia Santisteban, Valentina Stella and María Marcela Tomas.

 Welsh and English Translations: Llewelyn Hopwood.